 Multiple Grades: If your residency involves multiple grades, it still must be one residency.
 This means that all grades must work on the same, unifying theme and explore the same content (adjusted for grade level).
 For residencies of five days or more, all participating grades must be involved in the same culminating event whenever possible.
 If this is logistically impossible, then the culminating events must be clearly linked together.

-Location: Your residency may take place either at the school and/or at the cultural partner's site (for example, at an artist's studio or a museum.)
-Your residency also can take place afterschool.
+Location: The residency may take place either at the school and/or at the cultural partner's site (for example, at an artist's studio or a museum.)
+The residency also can take place afterschool.
 Afterschool programs must apply through the host school.

 Residencies that total five days or more in the school must include a culminating event.
 All participating students must be involved in the same culminating event whenever possible.
 If this is logistically impossible, then the culminating events must be clearly linked together.
 Culminating events must be open to parents, teachers, students, and others in the school community.